You Want to Work Abroad: How to Adapt Your CV

 (If only it were that easy!)

-No matter where you are applying in the world, research is key, and not just about the company but also cultural differences within business environments.
+No matter where you are applying in the world, research is key, and not just about the company but also about cultural differences within business environments.
 Writing in the native language will certainly improve your CV success rate as well.
 You could even enhance your application by sending two versions of your CV (one in your native tongue and one in theirs) but be sure to keep the information and format consistent.
 Finally, talking with natives or even visiting the country of interest can uncover CV-specific nuances almost impossible to comprehend using other sources.
 Knowing these details before plunging into the international job market will avert conveying the wrong message and help you sail through to the all-important interview!

 What other CV do’s and don’ts have you come across when applying abroad?
 Please share them in the comments below!